 Aside from whacking strings with hammers instead of playing them with a pick, and aside from obvious portability issues, there is one major difference between guitar and piano.
 That is the way each instrument is laid out.

-On guitar you have six strings, and anywhere from twenty to twenty-four frets per strings.
+On the guitar you have six strings, and anywhere from twenty to twenty-four frets per strings.
 That means you have, potentially, 144 notes on the guitar, compared to 88 on the piano.

 But it's not so simple.
-A six string, 24-fret guitar with 144 available notes only covers four octaves, where an 88-key piano covers seven, plus a few more notes.
+A six-string, 24-fret guitar with 144 available notes only covers four octaves, where an 88-key piano covers seven, plus a few more notes.

 How could that be?

 The way the guitar is set up makes learning the notes a little confusing, in that the exact same note is available at different points on the fretboard.
-Two notes found in different spots which sound exactly the same are referred to as unisons in relation to each other.
+Two notes found in different spots that sound exactly the same are referred to as unisons in relation to each other.